thatg33khub/docker-compose-samples/README.md

 You can find good documentation on the docker website: https://docs.docker.com/compose/environment-variables/env-file/

+### Reverse Proxy
+The default reverse proxy is Caddy.
+It is very simple but yet very powerfull.
+It uses a file based configuration (see example provided).
+Just restart the container when you update the config.
+If you prefer Nginx Proxy Manager, then kill the caddy container with the `docker compose down` command, delete the caddy folder (or rename the compose file) and rename the compose file in the npm folder to "docker-compose.yml".
+You can now start the npm container.

 ### Adding a new container to the stack
 If you add a container to the stack that is not in the current repo, there are a few easy steps to properly integrate it.